Gauge fixing and physical symmetries: Center symmetry

-In a certain sense, ${\cal G}/{\cal G}_0$ eliminates the gauge redundancy present within ${\cal G}$ due to the presence of the subgroup of unphysical transformations ${\cal G}_0$.
-A similar discussion applies to the gauge field configurations which are redundant due to the possibility of ${\cal G}_0$-transforming them into one another.
+A similar discussion applies to the gauge-field configurations which are redundant due to the possibility of ${\cal G}_0$-transforming them into one another.

-At a classical level,\footnote{We shall later adapt this discussion at a quantum level, in the presence of gauge fixing.} a given gauge-field configuration $A$ can be seen as representing a certain state of the system.
+At a classical level,\footnote{We shall later adapt this discussion at a quantum level, within a given gauge fixing.} a given gauge-field configuration $A$ can be seen as representing a certain state of the system.
 However, since ${\cal G}_0$ is the group of gauge transformations, any $A^{U_0}$ with $U_0\in {\cal G}_0$ represents the same physical state.
 Phrased differently, a physical state is described by a given ${\cal G}_0$-orbit $\smash{{\cal A}=\{A^{U_0}\,|\,U_0\in {\cal G}_0\}}$ and any gauge-field configuration belonging to this orbit is an equivalent representation of that state.
-By describing the states in terms of ${\cal G}_0$-orbits, one eliminates the gauge redundancy associated to a description in terms of gauge field configurations, just as ${\cal G}/{\cal G}_0$ removes the gauge redundancy present in ${\cal G}$.
+By describing the states in terms of ${\cal G}_0$-orbits, one eliminates the gauge redundancy associated to a description in terms of gauge-field configurations, just as ${\cal G}/{\cal G}_0$ removes the gauge redundancy present in ${\cal G}$.

 Now, since center transformations are physical transformations, it should be possible to represent them directly on the ${\cal G}_0$-orbits.
 To see this, we invoke once again the fact that ${\cal G}_0$ is a normal subgroup within ${\cal G}$, Eq.~(\ref{eq:normal}).
 From this, it is easy to see that the action of ${\cal G}$ on the gauge-field configurations is in fact an action of ${\cal G}/{\cal G}_0$ on the ${\cal G}_0$-orbits: given $U\in {\cal G}$, it transforms all configurations of a given ${\cal G}_0$-orbit into configurations of one and the same ${\cal G}_0$-orbit.
 Moreover, this ${\cal G}_0$-orbit depends only on the class ${\cal U}$ to which belongs the transformation $U$,\footnote{From now on, we will not display the label $k$ unless a certain value is meant, i.e. $\mathcal{U} \equiv \mathcal{U}_k$ and $U \equiv U_k$ for unspecified $k=0,...,N-1$.} thereby defining the action of ${\cal G}/{\cal G}_0$ on the ${\cal G}_0$-orbits.
 In what follows, we denote by ${\cal A}^{{\cal U}}$ the transformation of a given ${\cal G}_0$-orbit ${\cal A}$ under ${\cal U}\in {\cal G}/{\cal G}_0$.